ziemowit-s/neuronpp/README.md

 will be done automatically before each run.

 ## Introduction to NEURON++
-All examples are located in: examples/
+All examples are located in the examples/ folder

+Please bear in mind that due to substantial updates some examples may not work as described here in the README, also some additional features have been added which are not listed here.
+We will update readme soon.

 ### Basics